Home » Paris » Les Invalides Tickets

 – Musée de l’Armée (Army Museum): It showcases a vast collection of weapons, armor, uniforms, artwork, and historical artifacts from different periods of French military history.

-– Dôme des Invalides: is an impressive golden-domed building within the complex and houses the tomb of one of France’s most renowned military leaders, Napoleon Bonaparte.
+– Dôme des Invalides: It is an impressive golden-domed building within the complex and houses the tomb of one of France’s most renowned military leaders, Napoleon Bonaparte.

 – Église du Dôme: It is a beautiful church with interiors featuring stunning architecture, intricate marble work, and stunning frescoes.